 Most Americans, however, continue to eat some form of meat or fish.
 Ten percent of people consider themselves to be vegetarians, according to a 2013 Gallup poll.

 Vegetarianism and Health

 It’s difficult to say whether being a vegetarian or a vegan lowers cancer risk.
 This is mainly because of the diversity within the vegetarian population.
-Studies have suggested, however, that people who do not eat meat have a lower risk of prostate and gastrointestinal cancers.

 Many studies of the cancer-vegetarian relationship conclude that diets rich in fiber, vitamins, minerals, isoflavones (found in soybeans, chickpeas, peanuts, and more), and carotenoids (found in carrots, sweet potatoes, broccoli, kale, spinach, tomatoes, red peppers, and more), seem to protect against disease, including cancer, when part of a health-conscious lifestyle.

 An 11-year study in Germany examined colon cancer among 1,900 vegetarians.
 Researchers noted fewer deaths from cancers of the stomach, colon, and lung in study participants than in the general population -- particularly among those who practiced some form of vegetarianism for at least 20 years.
 They suggested, however, that other factors, like body weight and amount of exercise, likely affected mortality rates in the vegetarians they studied.